dovahcrow/peace-lock/README.md

 thread::spawn(|| { *shared_map.get(&2).unwrap().lock() = 4; });
 ```

-In case of contention, calling `write` or `read` will just panic, which let's
-you know the scheduling algorithm has a bug!

-If you want to squeeze the performance, you can disable the check by
+If you want to squeeze the performance, you can disable the check by remove it
-`peace_lock = { version = "0.1", default-features = false }`.
+from the feature list: `peace_lock = { version = "0.1", features = [] }`.
+This
+will make the lock zero-cost.

 ## Help Wanted